Diegovano/pathfinder/README.md

 ## File Organisation (to be refined)

-### hdl
+### Hardware

-All HDL files written, the hardware code
+the hardware Verilog code, including associated testbenches and logic Modelsim simulation project

 ### Quartus

 The Quartus Project, mainly relating to synthesis

-### simulation

-logic simulation project of the hardware.
-Done in ModelSim

 ### Software

 All software files, this includes Python prototyping, and `C` code for execution on NIOS.

-### testbenches

-testbenches for the hdl files

 ## Commit Messages